isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-wagner-paint-sprayer/index.md

 ###  3. Clean and Rinse Spray Gun

-- Switch on the paint sprayer - Dip the[spray gun](https://www.amazon. com/Wagner-0529033-Home-Decor-Sprayer/dp/B01BVEI3X4/ref=sr_1_35? dchild=1&keywords=-+Wagner+sprayer&qid=1611835813&sr=8-35)into clean water and pull the trigger - Spray within the bucket to rinse the entire spray gun - Replace water with a clean one to attain quality results - Switch off the paint sprayer
+- Switch on the paint sprayer - Dip the[spray gun](https://www.amazon.com/Wagner-0529033-Home-Decor-Sprayer/dp/B01BVEI3X4/ref=sr_1_35?dchild=1&keywords=-+Wagner+sprayer&qid=1611835813&sr=8-35)intoclean water and pull the trigger - Spray within the bucket to rinse the entire spray gun - Replace water with a clean one to attain quality results - Switch off the paint sprayer

 ###  4. Clean Filter and Nozzle